The Story Behind Green Beer: A St. Patty's Day Tradition

-March 11, 2020With St. Patrick's Day just around the corner, you may be wondering how to create a green beer that all your friends will love.
+In the spirit of St. Patrick's Day, you may wonder how to create a green beer that all your friends will love.
 The answer is… blue food coloring!

-Alright, the recipe for green beer may be a bit anti-climactic, but luckily it boasts an origin story that is far more compelling.
+Alright, the recipe for green beer may be a bit anticlimactic, but luckily, it boasts a far more compelling origin story.

-You may be surprised to learn that this quirky St. Paddy's Day tradition is not Irish at all.
+You may be surprised to learn that this quirky tradition is not Irish at all.

 Yep, you heard that right.
 Green beer is actually American.

-Rumor has it that the world's first introduction to green beer happened in 1914.
-In preparation for a St. Patrick's Day dinner at the Schnerer Club in New York City, mastermind Dr. Thomas Hayes Curtin decided the best way to make his event more festive would be to make absolutely everything green — including the beer!
+Rumor has it that green beer was first introduced in 1914.
+In preparation for a St. Patrick's Day dinner at the Schnerer Club in New York City, mastermind Dr. Thomas Hayes Curtin decided the best way to make his event more festive would be to make absolutely everything green—including the beer!

-But the physician's secret ingredient was just as shocking to partygoers as the color of the beer — a laundry whitener called "Wash Blue."
+But the physician's secret ingredient—a laundry whitener called "Wash Blue"—was just as shocking to partygoers as the color of the beer.

 While many were concerned about the potential health risks of his concoction, Curtin assured them that because the solution was added to the beer in a small enough quantity, the blue dye it contained would successfully tint the beer green without causing his guests any illness.